Gendercide: Androcide

 Androcide is the systematic killing of men or boys for various reasons, usually cultural.
 Androcide may happen during war to reduce an enemy's potential pool of soldiers.
 According to the Global Justice Center, perpetrators of genocide often target men and boys first or give them greater priority, and they may also suffer "other acts of violence ... such as torture, rape, and enslavement" that tend to be obscured by a focus on the killings themselves.

-Examples include the 1988 Anfal campaign against Kurdish males that were considered "battle-aged" (or approximately ages 15–50) in Iraqi Kurdistan.
+Examples include the 1988 Anfal campaign carried out by Ba'athist Iraq against Kurdish males that were considered "battle-aged" (or approximately ages 15–50) in Iraqi Kurdistan.
 While many of these deaths took place after the Kurdish men were captured and processed at a concentration camp, the worst instances of the gendercide happened at the end of the campaign (August 25 – September 6, 1988).

 Another incident of androcide was the Srebrenica massacre of approximately 8,000 Bosniak men and boys on July 12, 1995, ruled as an act of genocide by the International Court of Justice.
 From the morning of July 12, Serb forces began gathering men and boys from the refugee population in Potočari and holding them in separate locations, and as the refugees began boarding the buses headed north towards Bosniak-held territory, Serb soldiers separated men of military age who were trying to clamber aboard.
 Occasionally, younger and older men were stopped (some as young as 14 or 15).

 Individual men also fall victim to honor killings.
-Male honor killings are often carried out by family members to prevent dishonor from falling onto families; reasons for male honor killings range from sexuality to gender identity.
+Male honor killings are often carried out by family members to prevent dishonor from falling onto families; reasons for male honor killings include sexuality and gender identity.

 According to genocide scholar Adam Jones, "non-combatant men have been and continue to be the most frequent targets of mass killing and genocidal slaughter, as well as a host of lesser atrocities and abuses."

 Third gender

-Gendercide against third gender people is the systemic killing of people who do not fit within the Western gender binary.
+Gendercide against third gender people is the systemic killing of people who do not fit within the gender binary.
 Deborah Miranda uses the term gendercide to identify the Spanish colonial practice of systemically targeting joyas (the Spanish term for third gender people) in an attempt to exterminate them.
 Qwo-Li Driskill writes how this violence was waged against people now understood as two-spirit.